dehpour/dehpour.github.io/notes.md

 permalink: /notes/
 title: Personal Notes
 ---
-<div>These are the notes I’ve taken while learning physics.
-They’re quite compact and don’t usually correspond closely with any particular course; instead they’re packed full of all the neat things I’ve found reading books.</div>
+<p style="text-indent:10px">These are the notes I’ve taken while learning physics.
+They’re quite compact and don’t usually correspond closely with any particular course; instead they’re packed full of all the neat things I’ve found reading books.</p>

 {% for post in site.categories.notes %}
  <li><span>{{ post.date | date_to_string }}</span> &nbsp; <a href="{{ post.url }}">{{ post.title }}</a></li>
 {% endfor %}